adithyabsk/blog/_posts/2021-12-18-Microsoft.md

 ![Pareto Plots](https://i.imgur.com/O92lOHO.png)

-In fact this concept is not all that new and has been put to great effect in the ML community and [a number](https://wandb.ai/site)
+In fact, this concept is not all that new and has been put to great effect in the ML community and [a number](https://wandb.ai/site)
 [of startups](https://neptune.ai/)
 [and projects](https://github.com/IDSIA/sacred) [are working](https://www.comet.ml/site/)